mongodb/docs-compass/source/includes/starting-compass-paste-string.rst

       name for your connection.
 If you do not specify a name, Compass uses the cluster's hostname as the the connection name.

-   .. step:: Choose a color to label connection (Optional).
+   .. step:: Choose a color for your connection (Optional).

       Use the color drop down menu to select a label color for your connection.
 When you activate a connection, the label color is the